peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ## Next steps / Recommendations:

 * there are a number of variables which are not included in this dataset such as apartment size, picture analysis, text of the reviews and the description of the property which would have improved the accuracy of the model
-* it might also prove helpful to develop a dashboard where the user can input apartment values and receive a prediction range that they should consider using
+* it might also prove helpful to develop a dashboard where the user can input variables and receive a prediction range that they should consider using

 ## Where did the data come from?

-Dataset available from kaggle (link below), made available by Antonio Mastrandrea and representative of the AirBnb data in July 2019. https://www.kaggle.com/antoniokaggle/milan-airbnb-open-data-only-entire-apartments
+Dataset available from kaggle (link below), made available by Antonio Mastrandrea and representative of the AirBnb data in July 2019.

+https://www.kaggle.com/antoniokaggle/milan-airbnb-open-data-only-entire-apartments